mocescomfy/comfy_website/README.md

-# Comfy - Landing Page

-A modern, responsive landing page for **Comfy**, a mobile app created by **Moces**, a Portuguese non-profit organization dedicated to improving well-being and comfort for everyone.
+# MOCES - Apoie a Saúde Mental dos Jovens de Olhão

+A landing page for **MOCES** (Portuguese non-profit organization) supporting the **"Zona De(s)conforto"** project and **Comfy** mobile app, focused on youth mental health support in Olhão, Portugal.

 ## 🌟 About

-**Comfy** is a mobile application that brings convenience and comfort to daily life.
-This landing page showcases the app's features, allows users to download it, and provides information about the Moces organization behind it.

-**Moces** is a Portuguese non-profit organization committed to creating solutions that enhance people's quality of life and well-being.
+**MOCES** is a Portuguese non-profit organization dedicated to supporting youth mental health through innovative projects and digital solutions.

+**Zona De(s)conforto** is a mental health initiative targeting young people in Olhão, providing support, resources, and community connection.

+**Comfy** is the mobile application that serves as a digital tool for mental health support, well-being tracking, and community engagement for young people.

 ## 🛠️ Technology Stack